iwalte01/fashionisa-blog/blog-fashion/_posts/2020-09-15-A-Week-in-the-Life-of-Isa-Fashion-Edition.md

 	font-weight: bold;
 }
 </style>
 I’ve always thought making a good first impression on people depends on how you present yourself - and for me  part of that is dressing nicely.
-So, for every day I had classes last week (i.e. my first week of classes) I actually got out of my pajamas/workout clothes and changed into a fashionable outfit.
+So, for every day I had classes last week (which was my first week of classes) I actually got out of my pajamas/workout clothes and changed into a fashionable outfit.
 I didn’t have school on Monday because of Labor Day, so I’ve only included my looks from Tuesday through Friday in this post.

 <p class="lst-item">1.
 Tuesday</p>